 So what is Kimchi?

-The traditional side dish is traditionally made from mixing cabbage (or sometimes radish, pickles and cucumber) with garlic, salt, vinegar, ginger, fish sauce and other spices.
+The traditional side dish is made from cabbage (or sometimes radish, pickles, and cucumber), garlic, salt, vinegar, ginger, fish sauce, and other spices.

 Families gather each September to produce kimchi in bulk, often enough to last the entire year.
 Families would bury their fresh kimchi in huge pots underground during the winter months back in the old days.

 (Yes, a refrigerator just for keeping their beloved Kimchi is now found in most Korean homes.)
 Most Koreans keep a second fridge at home for storing the spicy side dish (yes, a whole refrigerator dedicated to it.)